 10. The Cozy Inn, Salina, Kansas

-Even though Gold makes a living reviewing Los Angeles-area restaurants, surprisingly his favorite burgers are sliders found only in Central Kansas.
+Even though Gold made a living reviewing Los Angeles-area restaurants, surprisingly his favorite burgers were sliders found only in Central Kansas.
 "The tiny beasts taste like an onion's platonic idea of an onion.
 They're pretty awesome," said Gold.
 Founder Bob Kinkel started frying his "onion-laden, coin-sized burgers" in 1922, a year after White Castle opened in Wichita.
 Cozy Burgers were probably deemed sliders because they were slid down the restaurant's counter on waxed paper.
 Initially, the price was $.05 per burger.
 Today, one Cozy Burger will set a customer back $1.19.

 This article was updated on Sept.
 21, 2018.